 About this guide

-• This guide is for people who suffer from shyness and social anxiety.
-This means feeling very nervous when you are with other people.
+• This guide is for people who feel very shy or have social anxiety.
+This means you feel very nervous when you are with other people.

 • It will tell you how you might feel.